|Me and my wife, Karen, during a visit to the|

 Family History Library in Salt Lake City, Utah

 The people at the local family history center got to know me and respect my research abilities and asked me to give a presentation on German research at a monthly staff meeting in 2012.
-I also published a book about the genealogy of my great-grandfather in Baden, Germany.
-In 2014, the local LDS church knew me from the family history center and asked me to put on a workshop for their members for several weeks last spring.
+I also published a book about the genealogy of my great-grandfather Aloys Panther in Baden, Germany in 2011.
+In 2014, the local LDS church knew me from the family history center and asked me to put on a workshop for their members for several weeks in 2016.
+I published a book on the genealogy of my great-grandfather Charles Miller in 2017.